ericashton1/BERTs-of-a-Feather-Recreation/README.md

 ## Overview

-This is a recreation of {McCoy et al.'s BERTs of a Feather Do Not Generalize Together}(https://github.com/tommccoy1/hans/tree/master/berts_of_a_feather).
+This is a recreation of [McCoy et al.'s BERTs of a Feather Do Not Generalize Together](https://github.com/tommccoy1/hans/tree/master/berts_of_a_feather).
 The study shows how BERTs that only differ in fine-tuning weights and order of data seen vary greatly in accuracies when evaluated on out-of-distribution data.

 ## Steps and Files to Create